AshuDSAI/DS_Project/README.md

 If you would like to cite this project, please use the following format:

-(Chicago Style):
-Sonu, Ashutosh Kumar.
-2024.
-Optimizing Procurement in Hospitality: Developing an Intelligent Alert System for Cost-Effective Purchasing.
-Department of Computer Science, University of Exeter.
-GitHub. https://github.com/AshuDSAI/DS_Project.
+Sonu, A. K. (2024).
+Optimizing procurement in hospitality: Developing an intelligent alert system for cost-effective purchasing (Master’s thesis, Department of Computer Science, University of Exeter).
+Available from https://github.com/AshuDSAI/DS_Project